- The Buying Process

 Dhalia Real Estate Services has built up the most comprehensive database of properties currently available for first time buyers in Malta.

-You can start by searching for your first Malta property and with the guidance of our trained and experienced consultants, you will soon be equipped to find your ideal first home.
+You can start by searching a property for sale in Malta and with the guidance of our trained and experienced consultants, you will soon be equipped to find your ideal first home.
 Our consultants also provide guidance on what type of property is best suited to your needs, what kind of upkeep is needed for each kind of property, as well as bringing to your attention issues you may not have considered before.